lukechilds/gifgen/README.md

   -s   Optimize for static background
   -v   Display verbose output from ffmpeg
   -w   Scale output with horizontal resolution
-  -c   Cut and discard the beginning of the input video (in seconds) -d   Duration in seconds of the resulting gif, can be combined with cut
+  -b   Begin the clip at a given timestamp (in seconds) -d   Duration in seconds of the resulting gif, can be combined with at

 Examples:
   $ gifgen video.mp4